Situation regarding former treatment plant in Hoogkerk - update 17 January

 Why does this location need to be evacuated?

 The squatters use the building as living space and organize meetings and performances there.
 This situation is not only undesirable but also unsafe.
-The water board cannot and will not be responsible for unsafe situations for users and their visitors.
-The water board manages surface water and is responsible for purifying wastewater in its working area.
-The water board is accountable for that task.
-It is not accountable for maintaining an unofficial, self-proclaimed 'cultural breeding ground' in the city of Groningen.
-The tax money of our residents and businesses is intended for the major challenges in water management, not for stimulating the cultural climate in the city of Groningen.
+The water authority and will not be responsible for unsafe situations for users and their visitors.
+The water authority surface water and is responsible for treat in its region.
+The water authority is water authority for that task, but not for maintaining an unofficial, self-proclaimed 'cultural breeding ground' in the city of Groningen.
+The tax money of our residents and entrepreneurs is intended for the major tasks involved in water management, not for stimulating the cultural climate in the city of Groningen.

 The property has been squatted in since September 2023.
-The water board formally granted this group of squatters use of the property on January 18, 2024, through a so-called occupancy agreement.
-The water board may terminate this agreement three months after it was concluded and if there is a case of "urgent personal use."
+The water authority formally water authority this group of squatters use of the property on January 18, 2024, through a so-called occupancy agreement.
+The water authority terminate this agreement three months after it has been concluded and if there is an "urgent need for its own use."
 The parties have specifically agreed that 'urgent own use' includes demolition and/or repurposing of the property.
 The planned demolition has now been prepared.
 Therefore, the agreement has been terminated with a notice period of five calendar weeks.
 That period expired on January 15, 2025.

-The timing of the planned eviction is bad, say the users.
-What does the water board think about this?
+The timing of the planned evacuation is poor, say the users.
+What does the water authority think water authority ?

-Can't the water board legalize the situation?
+Can't the water authority legalize water authority situation?
 Isn't there a great need for housing?

-No, the water board does not want that.
+No, the water authority want that.
 The building is not suitable for long-term occupancy and is not zoned for residential use (nor for events or as a rehearsal space, for that matter).
-As the owner, the water board does not want to be responsible for what happens in and around the building for longer than necessary.
+As the owner, the water authority not water authority be responsible for what happens in and around the building for longer than necessary.
 Again, that is not our role.
 We also note that the agreements we have made with each other about its use are not always being honored: there are often too many people, the place is being used as a café/meeting place, and performances are taking place.
 None of this is what we agreed upon.
 This is also leading to complaints from the neighborhood.
 That is an additional reason to want to end the situation now.
 We will therefore enforce the situation and proceed with demolition.

 The demolition has been delayed for years.
 Why the rush now?